SebastianMacaluso/ClusterTrellis/README.md

 Use [`ClusterTrellis.ipynb`](src/ClusterTrellis.ipynb) as a template.

-1- To run the Cluster Trellis on a new model, replace the get_energy_of_split and compute_map_features methods in the ModelNode class under the `Probabilistic Model : Ginkgo` section.
+1- To run the Cluster Trellis on a new model, replace the `get_energy_of_split` and `compute_map_features` methods in the `ModelNode` class under the `Probabilistic Model : Ginkgo` section.
 The energy function for a pairwise splitting should be written in terms of the map_features and model_params.

-map_features : list, where each entry is a list with the model features/values for each vertex of a dataset.
+**map_features** : list, where each entry is a list with the model features/values for each vertex of a dataset.
 In particular, we initialize the algorithm with the leaves_features list.
 E.g. for Ginkgo this is [momentum, invariant mass] for each leaf.

-model_params : dictionary with the model parameters.
+**model_params** : dictionary with the model parameters.

-2- The trellis can be run step by step in section `Run Exact trellis on truth trees step by step` (more for debugging purposes) or it could be called with `runTrellisOnly` function (recommended).
-In both cases replace `leaves_features` and `model_params` with current model values.
+2- The trellis can be run step by step in section `Run Exact trellis on truth trees step by step` (more for debugging purposes) or it could be called with the `runTrellisOnly` function (recommended).
+In both cases replace `leaves_features` and `model_params` with your model values.

 -------------------------------------------------------------------------
 ## Citations